AngePyrp/AngePyrp/README.md

 ## Hi there 👋
-I'm Angelos Pyrpyris, a passionate Full-stack web developer from Greece and tech enthusiast.
+I'm Angelos Pyrpyris, a passionate full-stack web developer from Greece and tech enthusiast.
 Currently focusing on **front-end** and **MERN stack** technologies, with emphasis in **React.js**.

 <!--